ripa1002/PasswordGeneratorLab/README.md

 ## User instructions

 With terminal, go inside the documentation/executable folder in this project's root.
 Type **java -jar PasswordGeneratorLab-1.0-SNAPSHOT.jar** and the program runs at your terminal window.
+Program asks user to provide MAC-address.
+There's a regular expression that checks if the user input is valid address.
+If it is, program prints Base64 encoded MD5 and SHA-1 hashes.
+If user input is not valid address, program asks user to provide address again.

 ## Documentation